 - The PAGCH (Packet Access Grant CHannel) is the part of the downlink part of the PCCCH used for assignment messages.

 - The CPAGCH (Compact Packet Access Grant CHannel) is the part of the downlink part of the CPCCCH used for assignment messages.

+- The EC-AGCH (Extended Coverage Access Grant CHannel) is the downlink part of the EC-CCCH used for assignment messages.

 - The NCH (Notification CHannel) is the part of the downlink part of the CCCH reserved for voice group and/or voice broadcast calls notification messages.